Definition of Sterility and Infertility

 Causes of Sterility in Women

-Hyperandrogenemic ovarian insufficiency is characterized by immoderate production of androgen.
+Hyperandrogenemic ovarian insufficiency is characterized by an immoderate production of androgen.
 The patients often suffer from appearances of virilization and manlike hair patterns.
-A typical disease is the polycystic ovarian syndrome.
+A typical disease is polycystic ovarian syndrome.

 Due to increased levels of prolactin, the pulsatile release of GnRH is inhibited.
 Prolactinomas or the intakes of dopamine antagonists (typical antipsychotics for example) cause hyperprolactinemia.
 An ovarian insufficiency can also occur from the decreased release of gonadotropins.